Rart3x/42-tokenizer/README.md

-# 🚀 K42Token - General Overview
+🚀 K42Token - General Overview

-## 📖 Project Overview
+📖 Project Overview

-K42Token is a secure and flexible ERC20 token built on OpenZeppelin standards, designed to support a variety of use cases while ensuring safety and maintainability.
+K42Token is a secure and flexible ERC20 token built on OpenZeppelin standards, designed to support various use cases while ensuring safety and maintainability.

+The entire smart contract was coded in Solidity, the primary programming language used for Ethereum-compatible blockchains.

 ### ✨ Features